Mandelbrot, Chaos Theory, and The Misbehavior of Markets

-While I love the word stochastic, it and Chaos Theory are not well understood by average people.
-This is too bad, because stochasticism explains much of what goes on around us on a daily basis.
+While I love the word stochastic, it and Chaos Theory are not well understood by ordinary people.
+This is too bad because stochasticism explains much of what goes on around us daily.
 Like, weather, or are you exposed to a virus today just going about your business?
 And, if exposed, will you get infected; or symptomatic or not?
 These are all stochastic processes.

 The real implication of Chaos Theory on the stock market, however, is that market returns do not have a normal distribution.
 That is, there is no Bell Curve of stock market returns.
 Returns are randomly random, or fractal.

-While chaos theory can seem far removed from investing, Mandelbrot brings theory and practice together in an important yet mostly neglected book.
-Let’s explore chaos, fractals and Mandelbrot in order to figure out how to improve DIY investing.
+While chaos theory can seem far removed from the stock market, Mandelbrot brings theory and practice together in an important yet mostly neglected book.
+Let’s explore chaos, fractals, and Mandelbrot to figure out how to improve DIY investing.

-What is Chaos Theory, and What does it have to do with Investing?
+What is Chaos Theory, and What does it have to do with the Stock Market?

 Chaos Theory reveals symmetries that occur in complex adaptive non-linear systems.
-Whilst that is a mouthful, the general idea is that initial starting conditions (a butterfly flapping its wings on a different continent) can set off massive consequences later (such as a hurricane as a result of the butterfly flap).
-Though one cannot predict the outcome, patterns emerge, and these patterns are fractal.
+Whilst that is a mouthful, the general idea is that initial starting conditions (a butterfly flapping its wings on a different continent) can set off massive consequences later (such as a hurricane resulting from the butterfly flap).
+Though one cannot predict the outcome, patterns emerge, which are fractal.

 Above, you can see a fractal.
-If you zoom way in or pull way back out, the patterns all look the same.
-The small patterns are inherent in and make up the large patters.
+The patterns all look the same if you zoom way in or pull way back out.
+The small patterns are inherent in and make up the large patterns.

-What does chaos theory have to do with investing?
-Well, investment returns do not follow a normal distribution (bell) curve.
+What does chaos theory have to do with the stock market?
+Well, market returns do not follow a normal distribution (bell) curve.
 They are not even a random walk down wall street.
 They are actually stochastic returns that can be modeled via the fractals of chaos theory.

-All models of the stock market are based upon the idea that the returns fit a normal distribution curve.
+All stock market models are based upon the idea that the returns fit a normal distribution curve.
 Thus, fundamentally, all historical models of the stock market are wrong.